Where to exchange money in Prague and how much?

 6) Check your bank notes if they are valid (some older versions are not valid anymore and we are withdrawing them from circulation).
 The new ones have a wide silver strip.
 But this situation doesn’t happen often, don´t be afraid!!!

-7) If you are from Denmark, Norway or Sweden, exchange your money in your home country or use ATM here.
-SEK, NOK and DKK are not possible to exchange in most countries including the Czech Republic.
+7) If you’re coming from Denmark, Norway, or Sweden, it’s best to exchange your currency in your home country or use an ATM upon arrival.
+SEK, NOK, and DKK are generally not exchangeable in most places, including the Czech Republic.

 Dana, owner and guide for Prague Behind The Scenes | small-group tours and experiences.